santisbon/reference/setup/k8s.md

 kubectl get pods -n production
 ```

-Locate one of the Pods from the uloe deployment and copy the Pod's name.
+Locate one of the Pods from the my-app deployment and copy the Pod's name.
 Delete the Pod using the Pod name:
 ```Shell
 kubectl delete pod <Pod name> -n production